 - Dialing a hand-held cell phone may increase a commercial driver's chances of a collision by six times.

 Truck drivers and trucking companies who violate federal trucking regulations and cause serious collisions may also be brought to justice by the victims of these accidents.
 Those injured by truck drivers who were using cell phones while driving may be able to pursue financial compensation through civil court proceedings, such as a personal injury lawsuit.
-Families of those who lose their lives may be able to pursue wrongful death actions against negligent truck drivers or trucking companies.
-These lawsuits can give victims and their families the opportunity to not only hold these at-fault parties accountable for their conduct, but can help them recover money for medical bills, property damage, lost earnings and other unforeseen expenses or losses they have experienced.
+These lawsuits can give victims and their families the opportunity to not only hold these at-fault parties accountable for their conduct but can help them recover money for medical bills, property damage, lost earnings and other unforeseen expenses or losses they have experienced.